smbsimon/smbsimon.github.io/work.md

 ---
 *A sampling of recent professional things:*

-- [The COVID Tracking Project](https://covidtracking.com) — I volunteer primarily with the data quality team, though I also help to support data entry, outreach, and editorial
+- [The COVID Tracking Project](https://covidtracking.com) — I work primarily with the data quality team, though I also help to support data entry, outreach, and editorial

 - [A LONG TIME TO WAIT](https://www.spotlightpa.org/news/2020/09/pa-coronavirus-deaths-reporting-edrs/) — for Spotlight PA and WHYY News, an investigation into Pennsylvania's prolonged rollout of a fully electronic death reporting system